-With the birth of each of the Beans we began a monthly saving account for them which we and other family members pay into to give them the best start in life.
-As a parent it is natural to want to be able to help our children as much as possible but are we doing enough?
+With the birth of each of the Beans, we began a monthly saving account for them which we and other family members pay money into regularly to give them the best start in life.
+As a parent, it is natural to want to be able to help our children as much as possible but are we doing enough?

 How much to save?